-The Student Health Center at Georgia Southwestern State University is a primary care medical clinic with a specialty in college health providing a broad range of affordable health care to eligible students.
+The Student Health Center at Georgia Southwestern State University is a primary care medical clinic with a specialty in college health, providing a broad range of affordable health care to eligible students.
 Staffed by a physician, nurse practitioners, registered nurses, and support staff, our mission is to assist students with preventive health care and consultations, as well as evaluating, diagnosing and treating health concerns, illnesses and injuries, thereby minimizing their impact on academic progress.
 The clinic is open Monday through Friday.
-Refer to website for posting of hours of operation of the Health Center and Women's Clinic.
-The Clinic is located in the Rosalynn Carter HHS 1.
+Refer to website for posting of hours of operation of the Health Center.
+The Health Center is located in Rosalynn Carter HHS Building 1.
 The Health Center services are available by appointment or on a walk-in basis during operating hours while classes are in session.
 Hours are subject to change to reflect the needs of the University.
 The Student Health Center is closed on university holidays and weekends.
 On weekends, students should notify the Residence Life staff member on duty or Public Safety for medical emergencies.
-The Health Center can handle minor emergencies, but we cannot deal with life- or-limb threatening emergencies.
+The Health Center can handle minor emergencies, but we cannot assist with life-or-limb threatening emergencies.
 For medical emergencies, please dial 911 for emergency medical services and then call the Campus Police for assistance, at 229-931-2245.
 If a student becomes ill, the Health Center will notify family members and faculty if the student so requests.

 The Health Center staff provides assistance to students with minor illnesses or injuries and promotes positive physical and mental health by providing health awareness information to students.
-A women's comprehensive health program staffed by nurse practitioners and registered nurses is available, by appointment, every Wednesday of each month while classes are in session.

 A student who utilizes Health Center medical services is expected to visit the Health Center at times that do not conflict with academic responsibilities.
-After a student has been assessed in the Health Center, we will provide a written recommendation to excuse from class only if we feel there is justification.
-By Georgia Southwestern State University policy, an excuse from class can only be granted by the professor of that class.
+After a student has been assessed in the Health Center, no excuses will be given except in cases of emergency.
+By Georgia Southwestern State University policy, an excused absence from class can be granted only by the professor of that class.